 Despite all of this, Nina continues to be a wonderful, loving and gentle Poodle who loves to play with the toys and greatly enjoys being with people.
 Could you do that?

 Nina IS getting along with most all of our Poodles and will play with them.
 But there are a few Poodles (specifically our show Poodles) she does NOT like.
 It would be best that Nina be adopted as an only dog or with another dog who can tolerate her.

 We do know that she greatly enjoys and will play with “Niko” “Sophie” and the young puppy “Pippin”.
 Video below shows how much fun this little girl can be with the right friend.

 Recently, we had more tests done which all came back normal!
 YEAH!
 Nina is now Vet check healthy, she has been wormed, all her shots are up to date, heart-worm tested negative and placed on a preventative, Home Again micro chipped and registered.

-Nina’s $200.00 adoption fee (plus $14.00 Minnesota state sales tax) will include some of her past Vet records, a kennel, blanket, a new dog bed, leash, collar, a winter coat, some treats, various toys, a bag of special dog food required by dogs who have had bladder stone issues (pictured right) and a jar of Proin 50 which we know helps to prevent her leaking.
+Nina’s $200.00 adoption fee (plus $14.00 Minnesota state sales tax) will include some of her past Vet records, a kennel, blanket, a new dog bed, leash, collar, a winter coat, some treats, various toys, a bag of special dog food required by dogs who have had bladder stone issues (pictured left) and a jar of Proin 50 which we know helps to prevent leaking.

 OK.
 As pictured on our web site, I can also include one of those Christmas Cactus plants (cuttings) from my big, old Christmas Cactus.

 For Nina's APPLICATION FOR ADOPTION, more pictures and information about us or our adoption process, please visit our web site: www.picketspoodles.com

 Your message has been sent to PICKET FENCE POODLE RESCUE.